pynashorg/pynashorg.github.com/_posts/2013-03-18-pypi-package-stats.md

     <img src="/images/blog-content/pycap-dl.png"
 </figure>

 I'll leave interpretation as an exercise to the reader.
-If you work with any type of data in python, I highly suggest `pandas`, I've only scratched the surface of what it can do here.
+If you work with any type of data in python, I highly recommend taking a look at `pandas`, I've only scratched the surface of what it can do here.
 Personally, I've been able to erase lots of ugly data import code and for that alone I'm thankful.

 Like I mentioned above, this post was developed in an IPython notebook.
 It's posted as a gist [here](https://gist.github.com/sburns/5153499).
 You can view the rendered version [here](http://nbviewer.ipython.org/5153499).